1975 San Diego Chargers season: Week 5: vs. Kansas City Chiefs

 San Diego's quarterbacks combined for 93 yards passing, while being sacked five times for the loss of 32.
-Woods rushed 19 times for 72 yards, and caught 2 passes for 14 more, but also picked up an knee ligament injury and missed the rest of the season.
-It was to prove a career-changing injury for Woods, who had rushed for 100 yards or more on eight occasions in a 17-game career prior to it, but never did so again.
+Woods rushed 19 times for 72 yards and caught 2 passes for 14 more but also picked up an knee ligament injury and missed the rest of the season.
+It was to prove a career-changing injury for Woods, who had rushed for 100 yards or more on eight occasions in a 17-game career prior to it but never did so again.

 Week 6: at Oakland Raiders

-San Diego trailed for over 59 minutes as they were shut out for the third time in six weeks, and for the second time by the Raiders.
-Freitas started at quarterback - he threw two incompletions to open the game, before being sacked for a 7-yard loss.
-Punter Dennis Partee then struggled to field a low snap, and was brought down in the end zone for a safety, 50 seconds into the game.
+San Diego trailed for over 59 minutes as they were shut out for the third time in six weeks and for the second time by the Raiders.
+Freitas started at quarterback – he threw two incompletions to open the game, before being sacked for a 7-yard loss.
+Punter Partee then struggled to field a low snap and was brought down in the end zone for a safety fifty seconds into the game.
 San Diego went three-and-out on their next possession, before Tom Graham stopped a Raider threat with a goal line interception.
-Freitas was then pulled from the game - with Fouts out with an ankle sprain, Bobby Douglass was the replacement - the fourth quarterback the Chargers had used in 1975.
+Freitas was then pulled from the game.
+With Fouts out with an ankle sprain, Bobby Douglass was the replacement—the fourth quarterback the Chargers had used in 1975.
 His first possession under center ended in another three-and-out, and Oakland drove 60 yards for a touchdown and a 9–0 lead.

-The Chargers had their longest drive in response, primarily using the run as they drove from their own 28 to the Raider 17.
-From there, Wersching missed a 34 yard field goal, and San Diego's best chance to score was gone.
+The Chargers had their longest drive in response, primarily using the run as they drove from their own 28-yard line to the Raiders 17.
+From there, Wersching missed a 34-yard field goal, and San Diego's best chance to score was gone.
 They crossed midfield four more times throughout the game, but each time the drive stalled and they were forced to punt.
 Oakland, meanwhile, scored touchdowns on their first two possessions of the second half to break the game open.
-Late in the game, Douglass was intercepted, and Freitas returned as quarterback.
+Douglass was intercepted late on, and Freitas returned as quarterback.
 He was sacked for another safety on his first play, completing the scoring.

 Freitas and Douglass combined for only 8 completions from 28 attempts for 58 yards, while being sacked twice each for a combined loss of 41 yards.
 This gave them 17 net yards passing; set again their minus 22 yards from the first Raider game, they finished with negative passing yards from the two games.